pronovic/apologies/.run/tasks/README.md

 Tasks are high-level actions that can be executed via the `run` script.

+If you need a custom task for your repository, it's usually simpler to implement that behavior within the task itself rather than breaking it up between a task and a command.
+This helps make it more obvious that your new task is repository-specific.

+## Basic Tasks

+The following basic tasks must always be defined if you want to use the standard `run` script:

+- install
+- format
+- checks
+- test
+- suite

+These tasks are called out separately in the help output for the `run` script.
+All other tasks are listed in alphabetical order in a separate section below.
+You can change the definition of these tasks, but they must exist.

 ## Creating a new task

 A task is defined by a naming convention.
 There is a bash script that